soundpress/RulesOfNYC/docs/c13/index.rst

 (b) Food allergen means a food that triggers an allergic response when ingested by a sensitized person.
 The symptoms in an allergic response to a food allergen may include: hives, itching, swelling of the eyelids, face, lips, and tongue, runny nose, abdominal cramps, nausea, vomiting, diarrhea, hoarse voice, difficulty breathing, anaphylaxis, and death.
 The most common food allergens include: peanuts, tree nuts (such as cashews, hazelnuts and walnuts), fish, shellfish or crustacea (such as shrimp, crab, lobster and clams), eggs, milk or milk products, wheat (gluten) and soy.

-(c) Food worker means a food worker or food handler as defined in Article 81 of the Health Code, except that it shall not mean a person who delivers food prepared in a food service establishment to patrons' homes, offices or other locations.
+(c) Food worker means a food worker or food handler as defined in 24 RCNY Health Code Article 81, except that it shall not mean a person who delivers food prepared in a food service establishment to patrons' homes, offices or other locations.

 (d) [Reserved.]